How to Cold Email for Jobs

 Remember that the professor or company is giving you more than you are returning.
 These opportunities are difficult to come by, and these busy people are taking time out of their day to help mentor others.

-(Remember to personalize the template to have your own voice and for your own needs!)
+(Remember to personalize this cold email template to have your own voice and for your own needs!)

 Dear Dr. ______________,